wesbarnett/libgmxfort/README.md

     call trj%open("traj.xtc", "index.ndx")
 ```

-Note that memory is allocated in chunks during this `read` process in order to
+Note that memory is allocated in chunks during this `read()` process in order to
 save time.
 By default enough memory is allocated for 1000 frames at one time.
 Allocating enough memory for only one frame at a time and then moving the
 allocation is very slow.
 You can change the size of each allocation by passing
 it as an argument.
-For example, to allocated in 10,000 frame chunks you would
+For example, to allocate enough memory for 10,000 frame
-do:
+chunks you would do:

 ```fortran
     call trj%read(10000)